 An air crescent sign describes the crescent of air that can be seen in invasive aspergillosis, semi-invasive aspergillosis, or other processes that cause pulmonary necrosis.
 It usually heralds recovery and is the result of increased granulocyte activity.
 Terminology It should not be confused w...

 Bat wing opacities (lungs)

-Bat wing or butterfly pulmonary opacities refer to a pattern of bilateral perihilar shadowing.
+Bat wing opacities, also known as butterfly opacities, refer to a pattern of bilateral perihilar lung shadowing.
 It is classically described on a frontal chest radiograph but can also refer to appearances on chest CT 3,4.
-Differential diagnosis Bat wing pulmonary opacities can be caused by: pulmonary edema (es...
+Differential diagnosis Bat wing pulmonary opacities can be caused by: ...